Could an iron imbalance be affecting how you feel?

 Even though low iron is common in PV, iron supplements are not recommended because they may increase red blood cell production and worsen your PV.

-If you are feeling extreme exhaustion or mental fog, talk to your doctor to see if your iron levels are contributing to your symptoms.
+If you are feeling extreme exhaustion or brain fog, talk to your doctor to see if your iron levels are contributing to your symptoms.